 - Starting salaries are typically around £15,000 to £20,000, with higher rates of pay in London.

 Salaries vary depending on geographical location and type of employer.
-The majority of textile designers work freelance, often to commission, so income levels can vary greatly.
-Designers may find they need to supplement their income from other sources and teaching is a popular option.
+Many textile designers work freelance, often to commission, so income levels can vary greatly.
+Designers may find they need to supplement their income from other sources - teaching is a popular option.

 Income figures are intended as a guide only.